c29r3/solana-rpc-finder/README.md

 # Solana RPC Finder

-**Solana RPC Finder** is a tool that helps discover available RPC nodes in the Solana network to improve validator synchronization times, especially during restarts.
+**Solana RPC Finder** is a tool that helps discover available RPC nodes in the Solana network.

 ## Table of Contents
 - [Description](#description)